TEA laser: Invention

-CO_{2 }TEA laser
+CO_{2} TEA laser

 Beaulieu reported a transversely-excited atmospheric-pressure CO_{2} laser.
 His solution to the problem of arc formation was to have a conducting bar facing a linear array of pins with a separation of a few centimetres.
 The pins were individually loaded with resistors forcing the discharge from each pin into a low current brush or glow discharge which fanned out towards the bar.
-The laser cavity probed 100-200 of these discharges in series providing the laser gain.
+The laser cavity probed 100 to 200 of these discharges in series providing the laser gain.
 A fast discharge capacitor rapidly switched across the laser electrodes using a spark gap or thyratron provided the high voltage pulses.

 These first "Pin-Bar" TEA lasers, operating at around one pulse per second, were easy and cheap to construct.
 By operating at atmospheric pressure, complex vacuum and gas-handling systems could be avoided.
 They could produce MW peak powers of a few 100 ns duration capable of breaking down air if brought to a focus with a short focal-length lens.
 Disadvantages were poor gain symmetry, dissipation in the resistors and size.